 - Options for over the counter and prescribed drugs alternative to naproxen

-Before going to the main part of alternative drugs to naproxen, I will firstly discuss the mechanism of action of NSAIDs.
-Some terminology will is repeated in this post; therefore, it will be much easier to understand the concept of NSAID use.
+Before diving into the main part of drugs alternative to naproxen, I will firstly discuss the mechanism of action of NSAIDs.
+Some terminology will is repeated in this post; therefore, it will be much easier if these terms are introduced at the beginning of this post, giving a better understanding of NSAID use.

-When starting treatment with NSAIDs, some patient may be co-prescribed a Proton Pump Inhibitor such as Omeprazole, to ‘protect’ stomach from negative effects of the drug.
-You can learn more about the use of PPIs in my post: Should I take Naproxen with Omeprazole?
+When starting treatment with NSAIDs, some patient may be co-prescribed a Proton Pump Inhibitor (PPI) such as Omeprazole or H2-receptor antagonist, such as ranitidine, to ‘protect’ stomach from negative effects of the drug.
+You can learn more about the use of PPIs with Naproxen in another post: Should I take Naproxen with Omeprazole?